 Zeroing in on an individual team member’s personality traits, vs. their behavior, can quickly create a toxic atmosphere and undermine other successful conflict resolution techniques you’re employing.

 For example, a manager might tell a team leader “can be condescending” when speaking with other teammates.
-When asked for examples, the manager does not want to divulge names of other team members to avoid creating a negative dynamic, and to protect the open door policy.
-Instead of focusing on a tangible piece of behavior such as, “Try giving your team members more time to ask questions, and try to exercise patience when answering,” focusing on a personality trait (that the person may not even believe they have) does not provide actionable next steps to either party.
+When asked for example, the manager does not want to divulge the names of other team members to avoid creating a negative dynamic and to protect the open door policy.
+Instead of focusing on a tangible piece of behavior such as, “Try giving your team members more time to ask questions, and try to exercise patience when answering,” focusing on a personality trait (that the person may not even believe they have) does not provide actionable next steps to either party—focusing on personality is a conflict resolution model that often fails.
 Furthermore, the absence of examples of behavior creates an assumption that the person is aware of the problematic behavior as it happens – and maybe even purposefully behaving that way – which is often not the case.

 11. Communicate The Takeaways And Apply Learnings For Next Time